joebumbulis/button_react_2/README.md

 4. `-v /app/node_modules` in order to use the container version of the node_modules folder, we configured another volume: -v /app/node_modules.
 Thus, you should be able to remove the local "node_modules" folder.
 5. `-p 3000:3000` exposes port 3000

+### Kubernetes
+View application at external IP: `35.199.47.162:3000`

+- This application is [deployed to GKE](https://circleci.com/blog/simplifying-your-ci-cd-build-pipeline-to-gke-with-circleci-orbs/) and the image is stored on GCP.
+- Commands for gcloud:
+    - `gcloud projects list` - to get list of gcloud of projects
+    - `gcloud container clusters list` - get list of clusters along with info
+    - `kubectl config current-context` - to get current cluster context
+    - `kubectl get services` - access the application, get IP's for services